anydotcrypto/docs.any.sender/docs/experimentalClient/README.md

 const anyUserWallet = any.senderAccount(connectedUser);
 ```

-Just like the Client, it has [getBalance(), deposit() & depositFor()](https://github.com/anydotcrypto/docs.any.sender/tree/master/docs/client), so please check the documentation there for more information.
-We only cover new functionality introduced to manage the wallet contracts.
+Just like the Client, it has [getBalance(), deposit() & depositFor()](https://github.com/anydotcrypto/docs.any.sender/tree/master/docs/client), so please check the Client documentation for more information.
+We take this opportunity to only cover new functionality introduced in the experimental client library to manage wallet contracts.

-### signer.any.getProxyAcccountAddress() : Promise<string>
+### signer.any.getProxyAcccountAddress() : Promise\<string\>

-The `getProxyAcccountAddress` function on the `any` property returns the address of the proxy contract.
-Every signing key has a deterministic proxy contract as it is deployed using CREATE2.
-As a result, it is safe to send funds to the proxy contract before it is deployed on the network.
+The `getProxyAcccountAddress` function on the `any` property returns the address of the wallet contract.
+Every signing key has a deterministic wallet contract as it is deployed using CREATE2.
+It is safe to send funds to the wallet contract address before it is deployed on the network.

 #### Usage